loqusion/typix/docs/api/derivations/common/typst-packages.md

 </div>

-List of [Typst packages] to use in your Typst project.
+List of [Typst packages] to use in your Typst project, fetched from the official Typst packages CDN at `https://packages.typst.org`.

 Each element of the list is an attribute set with the following keys: